What is Urinary Incontinence?

 Causes of Urinary Incontinence

 Many different medical conditions may cause urinary incontinence.
-Some of these conditions are easy to treat while others may require intensive intervention or have long-lasting effects.
+Some of these conditions are easy to treat, while others may require intensive intervention or have long-lasting effects.
+Urinary incontinence in women is often with pregnancy.
+Some of these underlying physical medical conditions include:

 Some medications have urinary incontinence as a side effect.
 These drugs are also known as diuretics.
 Most patients regain control of their bladder once they are off the medication.